Xan0C/curbl-ecs/README.md

 # CURBL-ECS

-Curbl-ecs is a simple Entity Component System in plain ES2015(Typescript).
+curbl-ecs is a Entity Component System written in Typescript.
  - Its using Decorators to simply add Component,Entities and Systems.
  - Components are pooled and are automatical reused if the Component class is marked with a Component Decorator.
- - Its easy to add multiple System functions, to integrate with existing frameworks
- - Event handling with Signals
+ - eventemitter3 for event handling

 ## Example